-It’s best to clean your retainers as soon as you take them out of your mouth so that any plaque and debris does not have a chance to harden.
-Use a soft-bristle toothbrush to gently clean your retainers with warm, soapy water.
-Then rinse them thoroughly before placing them back into your mouth or their case.
+The best time to clean your retainers is as soon as you remove them from your mouth, in this moment, the plaque and debris have not hardened and will be easier to remove.
+Clean your retainers using a soft-bristle toothbrush and warm, soapy water.
+Be sure to fully rinse them before putting them back in your mouth or their case.

 - Always carry a retainer case with you

-- Never wrap your retainers in a napkin – it’s too easy to throw away
+- Never wrap your retainers in a napkin – it’s too easy to miss them and throw them away

 - Avoid heat – your retainers can become deformed if they’re left on or near a heater, hot stove, or in a hot car